Emotional intelligence and agility

 - develop leadership capabilities

 We offer half and one-day workshops, longer programs spanning a whole year and one-to-one coaching.

-We tailor courses and coaching sessions for organisations.
-Our most recent emotional intelligence projects in 2016 have been with AIMS, Cameron and Co and a university leaders group.
-We offer half and one day workshops, longer programs lasting up to ten months and one to one coaching.
-We also use the Mayers Salovey Caruso test of emotional intelligence called (MSCEIT).
-This gives invaluable feedback on your ability to recognise, understand, use and manage emotions in order to optimise your decision making.
+We also use the Mayers Salovey Caruso abilities test of emotional intelligence called (MSCEIT).
+This model gives invaluable feedback on your ability to recognise, understand, use and manage emotions to optimise your decision making.

 Find out how we can help you grow your business by using emotional intelligence techniques contact firstname.lastname@example.org or book your MSCEIT emotional intelligence test and feedback coaching session

-What is emotional intelligence (EI) and why should we develop it?
+What is emotional intelligence (EQ), and why should we develop it?

-EI is defined as the ability to recognise, understand, use and manage our own emotions, and those of the people around us in order to optimise our decision-making.
+EQ is the ability to recognise, understand, use and manage our own emotions, and those of the people around us to optimise our decision-making.

 People with heightened emotional intelligence skills tend to be more resilient, happier and healthier, have good work and home life balance, are more financially successful and enjoy rewarding careers.